 A version of this article was originally published by One Love.

-Abusive partners in LGBTQIA* relationships—Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual—use the same tactics to gain control of their partners as abusers in heterosexual relationships.
-Just like abuse in heterosexual relationships, abuse in LGBTQIA* relationships can be physical, sexual, emotional or even financial.
-And while the epidemic of abuse does not discriminate, it’s also important to acknowledge the unique challenges some victims might face given their identity.
+Abusive partners in LGBTQ+ relationships use the same tactics to gain control of their partners as abusers in heterosexual relationships.
+Abuse can be physical, sexual, emotional, or even financial.
+Anyone can be abused—but it’s also important to acknowledge the unique challenges some victims might face given their identity.

-Abusive partners in LGBTQIA* relationships sometimes use societal factors to maintain control over their partner.
-Also, when trying to leave an abusive relationship or access help and resources, LGBTQIA* victims face an added layer of complexity.
+Abusive partners in LGBTQ+ relationships sometimes use societal factors to maintain control over their partner.
+Also, when trying to leave an abusive relationship or access help and resources, LGBTQ+ victims face an added layer of complexity.

 Homophobia and transphobia make it harder to speak out

-Moreover, abusive partners in LGBTQIA* relationships may try to use their partner’s sexuality or identity to shame them and exert power over them.
+Abusive partners in LGBTQ+ relationships may also try to use their partner’s sexuality or identity to shame them and exert power over them.
 They do this by calling them names, playing on gender insecurities, or pressuring their victim sexually.
-Abusers will often try to establish these behaviors as “normal” for LGBTQIA* relationships to disguise their intention to control you.
+Abusers will often try to establish these behaviors as “normal” for LGBTQ+ relationships to disguise their intention to control you.

 Threatening to “out” someone

 Threatening to reveal a person’s sexual orientation or gender identity is a common tactic used by an abuser.
-While some people are comfortable going public with their gender identity or sexual orientation, others may not feel safe or encouraged to do so.
-Whether it’s telling an employer, a family member, coach or friend – no person should ever threaten to disclose personal information about their partner without their consent.
+While some people are comfortable going public with their gender identity or sexual orientation, others may not feel safe or ready to do so.
+Whether it’s telling an employer, a family member, a coach, or a friend—no person should ever threaten to disclose personal information about their partner without their consent.

 Pressure to seem like the perfect couple

-People of marginalized groups may feel as though they need to maintain a façade of perfection in order to be accepted by their peers or family.
-They may try to overcompensate for any predisposed stigma that people have against their group to protect the image of all its members.
+People of marginalized groups may feel a need to maintain a façade of perfection in order to be accepted by their peers or family.
+They may try to overcompensate for any prejudice that people have against their group to protect the image of all its members.